arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 # Configuring the Development Environment
 In this section, we will guide you through a step-by-step process of setting up your Portenta board and Vision Shield Lora to communicate with a TTN application.

-As stated before, in order to be able to follow this guide, you need to be under coverage of one of the TTN gateways.
+As stated before, to be able to follow this guide, you need to be under coverage of one of the TTN gateways.
 You can check for the coverage now if you have not done so yet.
 If you are not in rage you'll need to build up your own gateway (find help to do so here).

 ## 1. Create an account and your first app on TTN
 Just point your browser to www.thethingsnetwork.org and use the Sign Up button to setup an account.
 Otherwise just sign in.

 Next, then fill all the required fields to complete a new registration (skip this step if you already have a TTN account):

-Once done, log to your [console](https://console.thethingsnetwork.org/)
+Once done, log to your [console](https://console.thethingsnetwork.org).

 In your console you will be able to:

-1. Register a new gateway or manage your own: here you can register and manage your own gateway - of course you can use for free one of the thousands of gateways around the world already running!
+1. Register a new gateway or manage your own.
+Of course you can use for free one of the thousands of gateways around the world already running!
-2. Create or manage your applications: an application is the way to aggregate data from different devices, and then use these data with other online / offline tools - or in other terms, you can create an integration
+2. Create or manage your applications: an application is the way to aggregate data from different devices, and then use these data with other online / offline tools.

 The setup and configuration of a gateway is not the aim of this guide, so let's proceed selecting APPLICATIONS